palantir/godel-conjure-plugin/README.md

 // CheckBackCompatInput contains the inputs for checking backcompat. type CheckBackCompatInput struct {
-    CurrentIR       string         `json:"currentIR"`       // Path to a temporary file containing the current Conjure IR Project         string         `json:"project"`         // The name of the Conjure project GroupID         string         `json:"groupId"`         // The Maven group ID for the project ProjectConfig   map[string]any `json:"projectConfig"`   // The project's configuration from conjure-plugin.yml GodelProjectDir string         `json:"godelProjectDir"` // The root directory of the gödel project }
+    CurrentIR       string `json:"currentIR"`       // Path to a temporary file containing the current Conjure IR Project         string `json:"project"`         // The name of the Conjure project GroupID         string `json:"groupId"`         // The Maven group ID for the project GodelProjectDir string `json:"godelProjectDir"` // The root directory of the gödel project }

 // AcceptBreaksInput contains the inputs for accepting backcompat breaks. type AcceptBreaksInput struct {
-    CurrentIR       string         `json:"currentIR"`       // Path to a temporary file containing the current Conjure IR Project         string         `json:"project"`         // The name of the Conjure project GroupID         string         `json:"groupId"`         // The Maven group ID for the project ProjectConfig   map[string]any `json:"projectConfig"`   // The project's configuration from conjure-plugin.yml GodelProjectDir string         `json:"godelProjectDir"` // The root directory of the gödel project }
+    CurrentIR       string `json:"currentIR"`       // Path to a temporary file containing the current Conjure IR Project         string `json:"project"`         // The name of the Conjure project GroupID         string `json:"groupId"`         // The Maven group ID for the project GodelProjectDir string `json:"godelProjectDir"` // The root directory of the gödel project }
 ```